pmatiello/openai-api/README.md

 ### Releasing

-Before releasing, update the library version in the [build.clj](./build.clj) file.
+Before releasing, update the library version in the [build.clj](./build.clj) file and include a entry for the release in the [changelog](./CHANGELOG.md).

 Make a commit and generate a new tag: